Are you looking for the best meat slicer you can use at home?

 Cross-contamination does happen — particularly whenever you use the same surface or blade for different types of meat.

-Cross-contamination while using a meat slicer can happen whenever you cut contaminated meat and then cut the one you’re about to consume.
-If you’ve only got one meat slicer and not enough time to clean it in between meat preps, cut seared or cooked meat first.
+Cross-contamination while using a food slicer can happen whenever you cut contaminated meat and then cut the one you’re about to consume.
+If you’ve only got one food slicer and not enough time to clean it in between meat preps, cut seared or cooked meat first.

 How done is “cooked” or “seared”?
 This is where your meat thermometer comes in handy.
 You’ll want meat like beef, pork, or chicken to be anywhere from 160 °F to 165 °F. Cutting meats at this temperature first will prevent cross-contamination.